cisco-ie/tdm/doc/docs/usage/Identifying and Validating Mappings.md

 # Open browser to <host>:9269
 ```

+Once the browser has been navigated to your instance of ANX, you will login to your NETCONF-enabled device, and using the ANX interface find the desired XPath, and perform a NETCONF get against the desired XPath to view its data.

 ### MIB OID (SNMP)
 SNMP MIB data is represented as a TDM Data Path via its OIDs.
-To explore OIDs, we will utilize the venerable `snmpwalk` which has been around for years and is always reliable. `snmpwalk` can sometimes be a little bit nuanced, but we will try to get its basic usage down.
+To explore OIDs, we will utilize the venerable [`snmpwalk`](http://net-snmp.sourceforge.net/tutorial/tutorial-5/commands/snmpwalk.html). `snmpwalk` has its nuances, but we will try to get its basic usage down.
+OIDs are a little bit strange in the sense that the OIDs defined by MIBs are not necessarily the total definition of what is available.
+OIDs can be variable past what's visibile purely from the MIB definition. `snmpwalk` traverses all of the values of the specified OID, and returns their values.

+After an OID Data Path has been identified, a simple `snmpwalk -v 2c -c public <host> <oid>` will return all of the OID data.

+## Evaluating Similar Data Paths
+There is not a lot of concrete advice on this topic other than using common sense and looking hard at the data returned from the above section.
+The data may come out in a different format, but if it is consistent in value then it is worth a match in TDM to assist all those that would look for an equivalent Data Path in the future.
+If you are able to determine a relevant Data Path, which returns the same data, then you have likely found a worthwhile match for TDM.